Pear Cut Diamonds | Guide, Proportions, L/W Ratio

 Affiliate links are highlighted in red.
 Learn more here.

-The brilliantly cut pear diamond combines the elegance and sparkle of round and marquise cuts.
-With its expansive spread, like an oval or marquise diamond, and its 56-58 facets, the pear cut offers a generous surface area, enhancing its brilliance and visual impact.
+Pear cut diamonds combine the elegance and sparkle of round and marquise cuts.
+With its expansive spread, like an oval or marquise diamond, and its 56-58 facets, the pear cut offers a generous surface area, enhancing its brilliance and visual appearance.

 While the history of pear cut diamonds dates back to the 15th century, the shape gained widespread acclaim in the 1960s when Elizabeth Taylor showcased a stunning 69.42-carat pear cut diamond, known as the Taylor-Burton Diamond.
 Today, pear cut diamonds remain a symbol of elegance and sophistication, cherished by celebrities and featured in some of history’s most remarkable diamond collections.